 However, AI brings us closer to relevance at scale.
-By leveraging artificial intelligence today, luxury retailers can already deliver an online customer experience that is more personalised to each customer while preserving their brand integrity.
+By leveraging artificial intelligence today, luxury retailers can already deliver an online customer experience that is more personalized to each customer while preserving their brand integrity.

 The online luxury retailers who are starting to embrace the right AI application for their business have seen sales growth and increased customer loyalty.
-But in a context of increased privacy regulations and consumers’ concern about how brands collect, store, and sell their private data, luxury brands have to be thoughtful and considered about their use of AI technologies.
+But in a context of increased privacy regulations and consumers’ concern about how brands collect, store, and sell their private data, luxury brands have to be thoughtful and considerate about their use of AI technologies.

 - The CIO’s Guide to Artificial Intelligence, by Kasey Panetta, Smarter With Gartner, January 2, 2018.

 - Three Ways Artificial Intelligence Can Enhance Your Personalization Strategy, by Alex Knapp, Forbes, April 17, 2018.

 - Just say it: The future of search is voice and personal digital assistants, by Christi Olson, Campaign, April 25, 2016.